rangeethmj/searchable-encryption-app/README.md

-# searchable-encryption-app
+# 🔐 Searchable Encryption App

-Searchable encryption project
+A simple Streamlit app to encrypt text and securely search based on keywords.